 Basics of CNC Machines and Tooling Geometry

-A computer numerically controlled (CNC) milling machine is used to transform blocks of raw stock into finished parts by cutting away material.
+A computer numerically controlled milling machine, commonly referred to as a CNC machine, transforms blocks of raw stock into finished parts by cutting away material.
+CNC machines are versatile tools that can produce complex parts with high precision and repeatability.

 There are generally three axes to a milling machine: